 14. Hike between Cinque Terre villages

 Cinque Terre is known by five colorful fisher villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 Every village has its characteristics and chill vibe.
-To get to know more about the area, check out the Cinque Terre Travel Guide.
 Apart from the colorful villages, there are loads of scenic hiking trails.
-The Blue Path trail is the most popular among the visitors that connects all the Cinque Terre villages.
+The Blue Path trail is the most popular among visitors and connects all the Cinque Terre villages.
 Find out more information about the 12-km long trail from hiking the Cinque Terre guide.
 All these villages and surrounding National Park are listed on UNESCO World Heritage Site.

 15. Hike up to volcanic Mount Etna